Maa Saraswati - he Goddess of Knowledge and Arts

 By Diptimayee parida | bangalore August 19, 2017

-In Hindu religion, there is thousands of God and Goddesses are represented in every aspect of life.
-Among those Supremes, Maa Saraswati is known as the goddess of knowledge, art and music.
-As she is called as the mother of Vedas, she is referred as Vak Devi, the goddess of speech.
-According to Hinduism Saraswati endows human being with the power of speech, wisdom and learning.
-She is also known as a part of the trinity devis.
-In the Hindu traditions from the Vedic period to modern times, she is also worshiped outside the Hindu country India and Nepal.
+In the Hindu religion, there are thousands of gods and goddesses represented in every aspect of life.
+Among those supremes, Maa Saraswati is known as the goddess of knowledge, art, and music.
+As she is called the mother of Vedas, she is referred to as Vak Devi, the goddess of speech.
+According to Hinduism, Saraswati endows human beings with the power of speech, wisdom, and learning.
+She is also known as part of the trinity devis.
+In Hindu traditions, from the Vedic period to modern times, she is also worshiped outside of Hindu countries like India and Nepal.

 maa saraswati

-A white swan is located next to goddess Saraswati’s feet.
-According to Hindu tradition, the swan represents discrimination between the good and bad.
-Basant panchami is celebrated on the fifth lunar day of magha, which is between the month of January and February.
-The students worship maa saraswati to perform well in their studies.
-The saraswati vandana should chant in this occasion to improve memory, power and concentration in studies.
+A white swan is located next to Goddess Saraswati's feet.
+According to Hindu tradition, the swan represents discrimination between good and bad.
+Basant Panchami is celebrated on the fifth lunar day of Magha, which falls between January and February.
+Students worship Maa Saraswati to perform well in their studies.
+The Saraswati Vandana should be chanted on this occasion to improve memory, power, and concentration in studies.

-Saraswati also stands in yoga as the sushumna channel through which the kundalini energy may rise upwards.
-By breath control, the solar and lunar energies are merged into the neutral kundalini energy.
-The lunar and solar energy symbolizes the river Ganga and Yamuna where the central neutral channel symbolizes saraswati.
-The upward flow of kundalini through the saraswati channel then pierces the chakra and being liberation.
+Saraswati also stands in yoga as the Sushumna channel through which the Kundalini energy may rise upwards.
+By breath control, the solar and lunar energies are merged into the neutral Kundalini energy.
+The lunar and solar energy symbolize the rivers Ganga and Yamuna, where the central neutral channel symbolizes Saraswati.
+The upward flow of Kundalini through the Saraswati channel then pierces the chakra, leading to liberation.

 diptimayee parida